patternfly/patternfly-react/packages/react-core/src/components/Label/examples/Label.md

 ### Editable

 Click or press either enter or space to begin editing a label.
 After editing, click outside the label or press enter again to complete the edit.
 To cancel an edit, press escape.

+You can also customize any Label's close button aria-label as this example shows with `closeBtnAriaLabel`.

 ```js
 import React from 'react';